 - Short warranty on a product without working parts

 - When you finally find the use and care, they tell you to dry your sink after every use!

 - Most online companies do their best to give the impression that their sinks are made in the USA.
 I will tell you that over 99% of what you see online is imported from either Mexico, India, Turkey or China.

 Our quality hand craftsmanship and materials are far superior to all of copper sinks on the market.
-We assume you are looking for a quality investment, therefore we spare no expense in building the finest copper sinks in the world.
-Our lifetime transferable warranty and guarantee that you will be thrilled with the quality or your money back plus $100 in consideration of your inconvenience should indicate my sincerity in building the finest copper sink in the world.
+We assume you are looking for a quality investment, therefore we spare no expense in offering the finest copper sinks in the world.
+Our lifetime transferable warranty and guarantee that you will be thrilled with the quality or your money back plus $100 in consideration of your inconvenience should indicate my sincerity in providing the finest copper sink in the world.
 I want you to be thrilled!

 Rachiele sinks are made here in Orlando, Florida.